-So, to avoid throwing money down the drain, here is a mini training session from us at Jaluch.
+To avoid throwing money down the drain, here is a mini training session from us at Jaluch.
 Hopefully this will clarify the difference between what is genuinely poor performance and misconduct.
-We believe once this is a little clearer, it can be the first step along the way to managing these kinds of issues more confidently.
+Once this is clearer, it can be the first step to managing these issues more confidently.

 Sam works on the till at your local corner shop.
-His manager says that he is not performing to the required standard and wants to initiate a poor performance procedure (Yes!
-Even corner shops have to do it by the book sometimes!)
+His manager says that he is not performing to the required standard and wants to initiate a poor performance procedure (even corner shops have to do it by the book sometimes!)

 The reality is, Sam has a till that doesn’t always quite add up at the end of the day.
 Is this performance or misconduct?